kbrubaker59/kbrubaker59.github.io/_posts/1993-06-22-Transmissions-from-the-Satellite-Heart.md

 ---
 layout: post
-title: Transmissions from the Satellite Heart
+title: 'Transmissions from the Satellite Heart'
-subtitle: Featuring the Absolute Sounds of
+subtitle: 'Featuring the Absolute Sounds of '
-artist: The Flaming Lips
+artist: 'The Flaming Lips'
-category: Alternative
+category: 'Alternative'
-record_label: Warner Bros.
-Records Inc.
+record_label: 'Warner Bros.
+Records Inc.'
-year_released: 1993
+year_released: '1993'
 purchase_date:
 purchase_amount:
 tracks:
-  - 01-Turn It On
+  - '01-Turn It On'
-  - 02-Pilot Can at the Queer of God
+  - '02-Pilot Can at the Queer of God'
-  - 03-Oh My Pregnant Head Labia in the Sunlight ...
+  - '03-Oh My Pregnant Head Labia in the Sunlight ...'
-  - 04-She Don&rsquo;t Use Jelly
+  - '04-She Don&rsquo;t Use Jelly'
-  - 05-Chewin the Apple of Your Eye
+  - '05-Chewin the Apple of Your Eye'
-  - 06-Superhumans
+  - '06-Superhumans'
-  - 07-Be My Head
+  - '07-Be My Head'
-  - 08-Moth in the Incubator
+  - '08-Moth in the Incubator'
-  - 09-Plastic Jesus
+  - '09-Plastic Jesus'
-  - 10-When Yer Twenty Two
+  - '10-When Yer Twenty Two'
-  - 11-Slow Nerve Action
+  - '11-Slow Nerve Action'
 published: true
 ---